projectslist/FacilityManagementPortal-main/README.md

 Laravel,Bootstrap and Vuejs have been used in the project.
 Laravel Sanctum REST API has been used in this project.
-You can register,login, and logout to platform by using REST API or website's related pages.
+You can register,login, and logout to the platform by using REST API or website's related pages.
-Website homepage fetching data from REST API.
-Details in api.php Admin panel is fecthing data normal.
+The website's homepage fetching data from REST API.
+Details in api.php Admin panel is fetching data normal.
 Details in web.php

 Please follow below steps after cloning the project from github!

-1. Run `git clone 'link projet github'
+1. Run `git clone 'link project github'
 2. Run composer install
 3 -Run npm install
 3. Run cp .env.example .env or copy .env.example .env